Designing a student-centered learning program

 - How will these choices meet students’ needs?

 - Are these choices different from options that students can access in other schools?
-If so, how and why?
+If so, how

 - Is there research that backs up your choices?

 - What is the role of teachers in relation to student growth and learning?

 - Is this role different than that of teachers in a conventionally managed school?
 How?

 - Will teachers deliver instruction in traditional ways?
 Or will they act more as learning

 facilitators and guides?
 (Or a combination of both?)

 - Will teachers use their time differently than teachers in conventional schools?
 How?

 - How will the learning program impact teachers’ daily activities?
 (For example, some teachers